 In 2016, 3,773 people died on Texas roadways.
 Of those, 84 car accident fatalities occurred in Fort Worth.
 Fatal wrecks cut lives short and rob families and friends of precious time with loved ones.
 At The Law Firm of Aaron A. Herbert, we can’t undo the pain your family experiences after a fatal car wreck, but we can help you take action against the driver who is responsible.
-If your loved one died in an accident in the Fort Worth area, contact our fatal car wreck lawyers to learn more about your legal options.
+If your loved one died in an accident in the Fort Worth area, contact our fatal car wreck lawyers in Fort Worth to learn more about your legal options.

 Compensation for a Fatal Car Wreck in Fort Worth

 The damages available to plaintiffs of fatal car accident claims reflect those typically seen in most personal injury lawsuits.
 However, the conditions of the death in question have a bearing on the compensation available to the plaintiffs in the case.
 For example, if a person suffered mortal injuries but survived in the hospital for several days or weeks, the victim’s family may be able to secure pain and suffering compensation for the physical pain and emotional suffering experienced by the decedent during his or her final days.
 However, if the victim died immediately upon impact then the family may secure pain and suffering damages for their own loss of affection, care, and consortium resulting from the death, but not for the pain and suffering of the deceased.

 Plaintiffs can also receive economic compensation for the value of household services and financial contributions the deceased made toward the family.
 It is also possible to secure compensation for the income the decedent would have reasonably expected to earn in the future had he or she survived.
 Plaintiffs can also receive compensation for funeral and burial costs, medical expenses for treating the deceased’s final injury, attorneys’ fees, lost inheritance, and other damages.